(5646) 1990 TR

-' is a probable rare-type binary asteroid classified as near-Earth object of the Amor group, approximately 2.3 kilometers in diameter.
+' is a probable rare-type binary asteroid classified as a near-Earth object of the Amor group, approximately 2.3 kilometers in diameter.
 It was discovered on 11 October 1990, by Japanese astronomers Seiji Ueda and Hiroshi Kaneda at Kushiro Observatory near Kushiro, in eastern Hokkaido, Japan.

 Orbit

 The asteroid orbits the Sun at a distance of 1.2–3.1 AU once every 3 years and 2 months (1,147 days).
 Its orbit has an eccentricity of 0.44 and an inclination of 8° with respect to the ecliptic.
 The body's observation arc begins with its first observation at the Siding Spring Observatory, five months prior to its official discovery observation at Kushiro.

 Lightcurve

 In December 2012, the so far best rated rotational lightcurve was obtained by American astronomer Brian Warner at his Palmer Divide Observatory in Colorado.
 Lightcurve analysis gave a rotation period of 3.1999 hours with a brightness variation of 0.12 magnitude (U=3).
 Photometric observations also gave a period of 19.47 hours for a probable asteroid moon, with a measured diameter-ratio of 0.18±0.02, which translates into a diameter of 400 meters for its moon.